brendacs/colludia-gatsby/src/content/picks/2020-10-07-3-quirky-nostalgic-social-media-games-our-picks.markdown

 pageType:     post
 game:         3quirkynostalgicsocialmediagames
 slug:         /3-quirky-nostalgic-social-media-games/
-tab-title:    "3 Quirky, Nostalgic Social Media Simulator Indie Games"
+tabTitle:     "3 Quirky, Nostalgic Social Media Simulator Indie Games"
 title:        "3 Quirky, Nostalgic Social Media Simulator Indie Games"
-type:         our picks
+postType:     ["our picks"]
 desc:         "With these types of heavily text-based and narrative driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
 However, I think these ones hit the spot—they have unique art, a distinctly non-generic twist on social media usage, and employ the framework of technology to tell their story well."
 tagline:      "\"With these types of heavily text-based and narrative driven games, it's not easy to get the art direction, narrative, and emotional poignancy just right.
 However, I think these ones hit the spot—they have unique art, a distinctly non-generic twist on social media usage, and employ the framework of technology to tell their story well.\""
 date:         2020-10-07
-release-date: 2020-08-27
+releaseDate:
 image:        3QuirkyNostalgicSocialMediaGames.jpeg
 video:        https://www.youtube.com/embed/gcKcaLWOM5A
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   ["visual novel", simulation, mystery, puzzle, "our picks", story]
 tags:         ["Kyle Seeley", 3bytes, Tendershoot, "Michael Lasch", "ThatWhichIs Media", "Ratalaika Games", "No More Robots", "social media", technology, "Emily is Away", "The Pizza Situation", "Hypnospace Outlaw"]
 ---